-The Awesome Adventures of Captain Spirit Game Review
+A review of The Awesome Adventures of Captain Spirit

 The Awesome Adventures of Captain Spirit is our first glimpse into the upcoming Life is Strange 2.
 The free 2-hour adventure game, developed by Dontnod Entertainment is set in the Life Is Strange universe around three years after the events of Life Is Strange (2015), and shows us a day in the life of 10-year-old Chris and his imaginary alter-ego, Captain Spirit.

 Chris lives with his father in a small run-down house on the outskirts of a town called Beaver Creek.
 His mother passed away a few years earlier and he and his father are still coming to terms with her death.
 Chris’ father, Charles was a basketball star whose life has been taking a downward spiral since the death of his wife.
 He now drinks heavily and often takes out his resentment at his life on his son.

 The emotional father-son dynamic is a huge part of the story.
 The game goes into incredible detail surrounding the family’s past and as you begin to uncover these things, the dynamic between the two becomes incredibly heart-breaking and, at times, difficult to watch.